asgardeo/asgardeo-tomcat-saml-agent/io.asgardeo.tomcat.saml.agent.sample/src/main/resources/configuration-catalog.md

 **Property Name:** `indexPage`

-**Description:** This parameter may denote the URI for the landing page of the webapp.
+**Description:** This parameter denotes the URI for the landing page of the webapp.

 **Sample:**